holgern/beem/README.rst

 Stand alone version of CLI tool beempy
 --------------------------------------
 With the help of pyinstaller, a stand alone version of beempy was created for Windows, OSX and linux.
 Each version has just to be unpacked and can be used in any terminal.
+The packed directories can be found under release.
+Each release has a hash sum, which is created directly in the build-server before transmitting the packed file.
+Please check the hash-sum after downloading.

 Changelog
 =========